Scrooge McDuck

 Scrooge McDuck (occasionally stylized as $crooge McDuck) is a cartoon character created in 1947 for The Walt Disney Company by Carl Barks.
-Appearing in Disney comics, Scrooge is a Scottish-born American anthropomorphic domestic duck.
+Appearing in Disney comics, Scrooge is a Scottish-born American anthropomorphic white duck.
 Like his nephew, Donald Duck, he has a yellow-orange bill, legs, and webbed feet.
-He typically wears a red or blue frock coat, a black top hat, pince-nez glasses, and spats varying in color.
+He typically wears a red or blue frock coat, a black top hat, pince-nez glasses, and spats varying in colour.
 He is portrayed in animation as speaking with a Scottish accent.
 Originally intended to be used only once, Scrooge became one of the most popular characters in the Disney comics world, as well as Barks' signature work.
 Scrooge is an extremely rich duck who lives in the fictional city of Duckburg (which is also Donald Duck and Huey, Dewey, and Louie's home city) in the fictional U.S. state of Calisota (a blend of California and Minnesota), whose claimed location is in real-world California, United States.

-Named after the character Ebenezer Scrooge from Charles Dickens' 1843 holiday novella A Christmas Carol, Scrooge is an incredibly rich business magnate and self-proclaimed "adventure-capitalist", whose dominant character traits are his wealth, frugality, and tendency to seek more money through adventure and treasure hunting.
-Scrooge founded the company called McDuck Enterprises.
-He is the maternal uncle of Donald Duck and Della Duck, the maternal great uncle of Huey, Dewey, and Louie, a financial backer of inventor Gyro Gearloose, and the world's richest person — all within the context of the fictional Donald Duck universe.
-His business interests are comically diverse and all-inclusive.
-Both his "Money Bin" and Scrooge himself are often used as humorous metonyms for great wealth in popular culture around the world.
+Named after the character Ebenezer Scrooge from Charles Dickens' 1843 holiday novella A Christmas Carol, Scrooge is a business magnate and "adventure-capitalist" whose dominant character traits are his wealth, frugality, and tendency to seek money through adventure and treasure hunting.
+Scrooge founded McDuck Enterprises.
+He is the maternal uncle of Donald Duck and Della Duck, the maternal great-uncle of Huey, Dewey, and Louie, a financial backer of inventor Gyro Gearloose, and the world's richest person within the context of the fictional Donald Duck universe.
+His business interests are diverse and all-inclusive.
+Both his "Money Bin" and Scrooge himself are often used as metonyms for wealth in popular culture around the world.